-The complete SBC schedule listing all classes, demonstrations, concerts, and jams for 2022 will be posted by late December or early January.
-Meanwhile, you can get the idea by checking out our 2021 Online Schedule or our 2020 In-Person Camp Schedule.
+The complete SBC Program schedule listing all classes, demonstrations, concerts, and jams for 2024 will be posted by late December ’23 or early January of ’24.
+Meanwhile, to get the idea you can check out our 2023 schedule here.

-- Old-Time Banjo: Paul Brown, Adam Hurt, Terri McMurray, Michael Miles, Ken Perlman and Maggie Shar
+- Old-Time Banjo: Paula Bradley, Hilarie Burhans, Frank Evans, Adam Hurt, Ken Perlman, and Maggie Shar

-- Bluegrass Banjo: Scott Anderson, Greg Cahill, Gina Furtado, Gabe Hirshfeld , James McKinney, and Alan Munde
+- Bluegrass Banjo: Scott Anderson, BB Bowness, Greg Cahill, James McKinney, Alan Munde, and Tony Trischka

-- Fiddle: Pete Vigour (principal instructor); classes will also be taught by Paul Brown Adam Hurt and Ellen Vigour
+- Fiddle: Erynn Marshall (principal instructor); classes will also be taught by Adam Hurt and others TBA

 Starting and Ending Times for Full Camp and Weekend-Only Option

 Creating successful jams in a camp with so many banjoists takes skill and planning.
-To make things run as smooth as possible, we have Camp fiddlers, guitarists and a number of other guest musicians on hand to assist at our various scheduled jams.
+To make things run as smooth as possible, we have Camp fiddlers, guitarists and other musicians on hand to assist at our various scheduled jams.
 Then we try to fulfill your preferences by offering various jamming options:

 - Intermediate jams: well-known tunes at moderate tempos.